20809228Environmental Economics

 Criteria

-you adjust supply and demand schedules to indicate quantitative changes in social surplus
+adjust supply and demand functions to internalize quantitative changes in social surplus

 6. Compare and contrast positive and normative criteria for economic policy.